 “You’re going to spank me now?
 ARE YOU INSANE?”
-I exclaimed putting my hands on my hips standing in front of the large four poster king-size bed.
+My hands were placed on my hips as I stood in front of the large four poster king-size bed.

 “This is a one hundred and twenty million dollar renovation with paper-thin walls,” Doug reminded Mike from the porch.